Join Our Movement

 SNAP

-SNAP (formerly Food Stamps) serves 770,000 people in New Jersey and is the major program to help low-income (usually working) families, the elderly, and adults with disabilities who suffer from food insecurity.
+SNAP (formerly Food Stamps) serves more than 800,000 people in New Jersey and is the first line of defense against hunger for families, seniors, and adults with disabilities who have low incomes.
 SNAP works as a debit card that can only be used to buy food.

 WIC

 WIC (Women, Infants, Children) is a federal feeding program.
-It gives low-income families with young children a cash value card to use when shopping for important healthy foods and offers nutrition information and other services to young children.
+It gives families with young children cash value cards to use when shopping for important healthy foods and offers nutrition information and other services.

 National School Meal Program

-Giving 395,000 children in New Jersey free lunch, breakfast, [and snacks], the National School Meal Program ensures that they have enough nutrition during the school day to learn.
-It is available in every public school and many non-profit private and
+Providing 395,000 children in New Jersey with free lunch and breakfast, the National School Meal Program ensures that they have enough nutrition during the school day to learn.
+It is available in most public schools, as well as many non-profit private and parochial schools.

 Common Myths About Government Programs